How to Invest in Cryptocurrency: A Beginners’ Guide

 - Market order: A market order is a tool that attempts to clear a sale at the prevailing market price.
 If enough people are willing to sell at the market price, the order will be filled at that price.
 If there aren’t, the price will fall, and you will get less for your money.

-- Limit order: A limit order is an order where you buy or sell crypto at a specified price or better.
+- Limit order: A limit order is an order where you buy or sell at a specified price or better.
 If the price isn’t reached, the order won’t fulfill.

 - Stop order: A stop order is a market order you execute once certain conditions are met (such as the price falling below a specific value).
 Stop orders may only be partially filled if the number of market orders available at that level is too low.
 Hence, you may have to wait for the order to complete.